coodoo-workhorse/workhorse/README.md

     }
 }
 ```
 The `doWork(EmailData emailData)`-method of this Worker don't contain the instructions to execute the job.
-Instead, the function `send(EmailData emailData)` of the class `EmailService` is called to process the job.
+Instead, the method `send(EmailData emailData)` of the class `EmailService` is called to process the job.
 To keep the context of the current execution in the class `EmailService`, we just have to inject `JobContext`.

 ```java
 public class EmailService {